 When I was born, on August 12 1960, I was the only child of my parents living in a small village on the Lleyn Peninsula of North Wales called Efailnewydd.
-They had moved there after my father, Thomas John Griffith (known to many as TJ), had been made Minister of the Presbyterian chapels of Efailnewydd, Rhydyclafdy and Llanor.
-A bit of a culture shock for them as they were both working in Manchester when they got together.
+They had moved there after my father, Rev. Thomas John Griffith (known to many as TJ), had been made Minister of the Presbyterian chapels of Efailnewydd, Rhydyclafdy and Llanor.
+A bit of a culture shock for them as they were both working in Manchester when they met, fell in love and got engaged.
 My father was Minister of the Welsh Chapels in Altincham and Warrington and Mum, Ann Elizabeth Williams, was the matron of the school for deaf children in the city.
 It could have all been very different though.
 My father had been offered a 3 year stay in Melbourne looking after the Welsh chapel there but his father was taken Ill and later died.
 I can’t imagine me being an Aussie.

 When Dad was in Manchester he had a health scare himself when he had a stomach ulcer and had major surgery to remove a portion of it, it was recommended after by his surgeon that a less hectic parish would benefit him.
 Efailnewydd, Rhydyclafdy and Llanor definitely fitted the bill.